AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/csv.md

 <p>"[object Object]","Lizeth Fulmore"</p>
 <p>"[object Object]","Hilario Gullatt"</p>
 <p>"[object Object]","Abby Eisenbarth"</p>
 <p>Since the item <code>Full Name</code> is of simple type Text, it is exported just fine.
 But the item <code>Emails</code>, which is of a complex type Array of Collections, is exported as [object Object], which is how Collections and Arrays are transformed to text by default.
-For more information, see <a href="../../workfront-fusion/mapping/item-data-types.md" class="MCXref xref">Item data types</a>.</p>
+For more information, see <a href="../../workfront-fusion/mapping/item-data-types.md" class="MCXref xref">Item data types in Adobe Workfront Fusion</a>.</p>
 <p>To export content of the <code>Email </code>item of the first collection of the <code>Emails[]</code> array instead, it is necessary to employ the Create CSV (advanced) module.
 The module enables you to define individual columns of your CSV file and map items to them, including the nested ones.</p>
 <ol>
 <li value="1">Insert the module Create CSV (advanced) in a scenario and open its configuration.</li>